10 Benefits of Straighter Teeth

 - Straighter teeth can make speech clearer.
 Your teeth play an important role in how certain sounds are made when you speak.
 Some sounds require the tongue to come into contact with the teeth, while others require the teeth to direct airflow or provide room for the tongue to move properly in order to make the sound.
 Malocclusions can alter these necessary tongue movements and make certain sounds harder to make.

 - Straighter teeth lead to a reduced risk of dental injury.
 If you have protruding teeth you are at more risk to dental injuries should you experience a blow to the face.
 Correcting your bite and straightening the teeth can lower your risk of dental trauma.

 - Straighter teeth can increase your self-esteem.
 If you’re self-conscious about your smile, you may spend a lot of time trying to hide it.
 A straighter smile can help you look and feel your best.

 - Straighter teeth can make a lasting impression.
 Your smile is the first thing others see when they meet you.
 In one study published in the American Journal of Orthodontics and Dentofacial Orthopedics, people with straighter smiles were deemed to be more intelligent and successful than those with malocclusions.
 Put your best smile forward by improving the way your teeth are aligned.

-If you are ready to discover the power an improved smile can have, call Dr. Michael Stosich at iDentity Orthodontics today. iDentity Orthodontics has two convenient locations to better serve you.
+If you are ready to discover the power an improved smile can have, call Dr. Sara Spector at iDentity Orthodontics today. iDentity Orthodontics has two convenient locations to better serve you.
 Call 847-548-4200 (Grayslake & Round Lake area) or 224-408-2200 (Wilmette & Kenilworth area).